rahulyhg/slim-payum/README.md

 2) Anytime there is a new network layer, there is a possibility of man-in-the-middle attack.
 This kind of service should run behind SSL in Production.
 It's easy to obtain cheap or free SSL these day with service such as https://letsencrypt.org/

 # Example
+The plan is to demonstrate the five most common methods in Credit Card payment transaction:

+1) Authorize - put a hold on the credit card with a certain amount.
+2) Capture - this is called after authorize to charge the card.
+3) Purchase - this is doing both Authorize then Capture at the same time.
+4) Cancel/Void - to cancel or void the transaction.
+Usually done on the same day to prevent daily transaction reconsolication.
+5) Refund - to issue a refund for the transaction.

+At this time, we're only demonstrating the Purchase transaction.

 ## OMNIPAY - AuthorizeNet - AIM
 Before you start, signup and obtain a sandbox account with AuthorizeNet: https://developer.authorize.net/